 Millerville is a tiny town located in the state of Alabama.
 With a population of 303 people and just one neighborhood, Millerville is the 362nd largest community in Alabama.

-Millerville is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Millerville is a town of managers, production and manufacturing workers, and professionals.
-There are especially a lot of people living in Millerville who work in management occupations (28.16%), community and social services (19.54%), and office and administrative support (11.49%).
+Unlike some towns, Millerville isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Millerville are a mix of both white- and blue-collar jobs.
+Overall, Millerville is a town of managers, professionals, and production and manufacturing workers.
+There are especially a lot of people living in Millerville who work in management occupations (29.93%), community and social services (17.52%), and law enforcement and fire fighting (11.68%).

 Millerville is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The per capita income in Millerville in 2022 was $25,847, which is middle income relative to Alabama, and lower middle income relative to the rest of the US.
-This equates to an annual income of $103,388 for a family of four.
+The per capita income in Millerville in 2022 was $24,207, which is lower middle income relative to Alabama, and low income relative to the rest of the US.
+This equates to an annual income of $96,828 for a family of four.
 However, Millerville contains both very wealthy and poor people as well.

 The most common language spoken in Millerville is English.
 Other important languages spoken here include Italian and African languages.